Jeronics/CBR-system/README.md

 Global Goals
 ------------

-OPTIMAL CBR SYSTEM(Case base maintenence especially affects space and time)
+OPTIMAL CBR SYSTEM (Case base maintenance especially affects space and time)

 - 1. Maximum Competence: to maximize the # of target problems it can satisfactorily solve
 - 2. Optimal Efficiency: